community-fabs/playfab-csharp-sdk/CommunityFabs.NET.Generator.Templates/Static/Shared/README.md

 ## Features

-- Models now are compatible with `System.Text.Json` serialization
+- Models are now compatible with `System.Text.Json` serialization
+- .NET 8 Isolated Workers are supported
 - Additional documentation and usage instructions are provided

 ## Acknowledgements